PACE will recognize Junior Varsity teams and Small School teams at the 2018 NSC. These will not be separate divisions.

 A team can be eligible for both the JV and small school title.

-Small schools and JV teams will still need to qualify for the NSC through the regular qualification process.
+JV and small school teams will still need to qualify for the NSC through the regular qualification process.
 If a small school or JV team does not qualify through the regular means, they can still apply for qualification through the wildcard process.
 The wildcard approval committee will consider JV and small school status.

-Q: Why is PACE awarding small school and JV titles?
+Q: Why is PACE awarding JV and small school titles?

-A: PACE hopes to encourage more national tournament participation amongst small schools (especially those in rural areas) and underclassmen.
+A: PACE hopes to encourage more national tournament participation among small schools (especially those in rural areas) and underclassmen.

 Q: We qualified two teams for the NSC.
 Neither of these teams were JV teams.
 Can I bring one varsity team and one JV team to the NSC?